Eelis-04/CBHC-mod/README.md

 # CBHC-mod – Coldboot Menu for PostmarketOS

 **CBHC-mod** is an early-boot boot menu / tool for PostmarketOS mobile Linux devices, inspired by the **Coldboot Haxchi (CBHC)** from the Wii U homebrew scene by FIX94 and the community.
+The name may change in the future.

 It intercepts the boot process right after the kernel loads (in the initramfs), providing a simple text-based menu to choose boot options, debug, recover, or experiment — all without needing a PC (most of the time).